arunkjoyson/SEP_Assignement2/README.md

 ## Assumptions:

-- Automated scraping may introduce errors, irrelevant content, or biased data.
+1. Automated scraping may introduce errors, irrelevant content, or biased data.
-- Manual review is necessary to refine training datasets.
+2. Manual review is necessary to refine training datasets.

 ## Validation:

-- Analyze how often developers manually correct training data in existing workflows.
+- Analyze how often developers manually correct training data in existing workflows.[1]
   - **Follow-Up Questions:**
     - How frequently do you manually review and correct training data?
     - What types of errors or issues do you commonly encounter during manual review?

-- Compare model performance before and after manual data curation.
+- Compare model performance before and after manual data curation.[2]
   - **Follow-Up Questions:**
     - How does manual data curation impact your model's performance?
     - Can you provide examples of improvements seen after manual review?

-- Determine if automated pre-filtering can reduce the need for manual review.
+- Determine if automated pre-filtering can reduce the need for manual review.[2]
   - **Follow-Up Questions:**
     - Have you used automated pre-filtering before?
 If so, how effective was it?
     - What additional features would improve automated pre-filtering for your needs?